Sunday, 29 December 2019

 Part 2 - Creativity and experience are not commodified yet

-Yes there is a lot more to a photograph than the equipment used to make it.
-With dare I say, the emotional component being the most important.
-That part of the image is not in the camera settings - through they are working on it - portrait mode anyone, with very obvious oversimplification.
-Since taking on full 360VR panorama photography; many of the ideas I have held about photography have been brought into sharp focus - no pun intended.
+Yes, there is a lot more to a photograph than the equipment used to make it.
+With, dare I say it, the emotional component being the most important.
+That part of the photograph is not in the camera settings - through they are working on it - portrait mode anyone, with very obvious oversimplification.
+Since taking on full 360° VR panorama photography; many of the ideas I have held about photography have been brought into sharp focus - no pun intended.
 Seemingly simple things like, where to put the camera?
 This is something the computer does not really know.
 I say computer not because the camera has circuit boards in it.
 I say computer as there are 360 apps out there, mapping your environment and telling the camera operator where to place the camera next - so you get a complete map.
 Which is good news for cartographers; but not so important for the viewer, your customer, your client.
 I mean the person you are hoping becomes your client based on photography, based on the pictures that portray your business.

-In fact - terrible statement isn't it, in fact.. since I started shooting 360, I have renewed admiration for all the non-equipment aspects of photography that I had really just taken for granted, for years and years.
+In fact - terrible statement isn't it, in fact.. since I started shooting 360°, I have renewed admiration for all the non-equipment aspects of photography that I had really just taken for granted, for years and years.
 There is nothing like working on a picture that needs to look good all-the-way-around to give you an appreciation for the correct angle and lens choice made as a photographer, even with your non-360 work.
 It's called having a vision for photography, and people have been telling me I have it, since my earliest days with a camera.

-Creating a picture, any picture, to do a specific job, make the people and clothes look wonderful, the room as luxurious as it truly is, the destination, worth seeing - the viewer perhaps just a little envious, stimulating their interest and motivating them to get in contact.
+Creating a picture, any picture, to do a specific job, make the people and clothes look wonderful, the room as luxurious as it truly is, the destination, worth seeing in person - the viewer perhaps just a little envious, stimulating their interest and motivating them to get in contact.
 Book - Visit - Buy.
 There's never been a camera that did that..
 It's always been a photographer with vision.

-Saturday 5 October 2019
+Saturday, 5 October 2019

 Photographing Sydney's Iconic Ocean Pools in Hi-Fidelity 360VR